DeepAffex Developers Guide

 (Click here to open a larger version of this picture in a new window)

-You can click on the DETAILS button to bring up the License Details page including a list of the devices registered with that license.
+You can click on the Details button to bring up the License Details page including a list of the devices registered with that license.
+By clicking the eye icon under the License Key field, you can view your license key and click on it to copy the text to the clipboard.

 License Details